CANNlab/cannlab-contract/README.md

 + copies of the data from raw/ used to run to cbs-tools, which was used to compute the anatomical brain masks (for the MP2RAGE data).

+**freesurfer**

++ downsampled and deskulled versions of the files found in working/ were run through freesurfer here.
++ see the script in bin/ for more details.